micajank/Trivia_Game/README.md

 # Trivia_Game
 An HQ Trivia style game to play with friends, family, and people all over the world

+#### User Instructions
+1. fork and clone the project
+2. npm install (for dependencies)
+3. in the terminal, run "node index.js" to begin the program
+4. open up 3 web tabs ( I have kept the number of players needed to start a game to 3 for easier testing and reviewing purposes, but the game can manage many more clients at a time)
+5. enter a name and pick a room , then click Join Game Room
+##### Note.
+In the last few day of programming I ran into slow responses from the API.
+Once three players are in the room, the game will begin on its own, but it might lag for a bit due to API crashes.
+Hopefully this is not the case when you use it!
+6. Once a game has started, another entry into the room will break the counting function, but I am hoping to find a solution to this in my own time

 ## Project Planning
 ### Stack
 Node/Express app with a React front-end